Clement Davies: Leader of the Liberal Party

 Davies therefore led the Liberal Party, which, in the late 19th and early 20th century had been a major force in British politics and a frequent party of government, through its lowest period, when it was reduced to a minor party: the result of the electorate's polarisation between the Labour and the Conservatives.
 The cliché "A Liberal vote is a wasted vote" argument never held truer than in the 1950s.
 He was personally well-liked, both in the party and beyond it.
 The general view of him was that of a personally decent man who did his best in a position to which neither taste nor temperament fitted him.

+Davies was an alcoholic for decades, which left him in a weakened state of health, particularly by the time he took on the burden of party leadership.
+For two of his three general election campaigns as leader, for example, he was hospitalised.
+Also, despite the general affection in which he was held, his leadership was widely regarded as lacklustre and ineffective, thus contributing to the party's malaise at a time when it was most in need of direction.

 In recent years, however, his role has been revised and treated more sympathetically.
 Historians now point out that with the Cold War tensions of the late 1940s and early 1950s in particular, leading the Liberal Party then would have been a challenge for anybody, and just by keeping the party together and in existence at all, Davies made a significant contribution.
 It has also emerged that he was offered cabinet office (Education Minister) in 1951 by Prime Minister Winston Churchill in exchange for supporting the new Conservative government but refused on the grounds that it would have destroyed the Liberal Party.

 Clement Davies died in 1962, at the age of 78.
 Though still an MP, he was by then largely detached from the affairs of the Liberal party and acted semi-independently.
 He was succeeded as Liberal MP for Montgomeryshire by Emlyn Hooson.

 Personal life

+In 1913, Clement married Jano Elizabeth Davies, a senior mistress at the Edmonton Latymer School.
 Numerous personal tragedies darkened his life.
 He lost three of his four children within the space of a few years after the outbreak of the Second World War.
 His oldest son, David, died in 1939 as a result of natural causes related to epilepsy, and his daughter Mary (a servicewoman with the ATS) committed suicide in 1941 and another son, Geraint, was killed on active service in the Welsh Guards in 1942.
-Each of his children died at the age of 24, except for Davies' fourth son, Stanley, who survived until old age.
+Each of his children died at the age of 24, except for Davies' fourth child, Stanley, who survived until old age.